SomeoneNotSmart/Entry-Manager/README.md

-# Encrypted SQL Entry Manager
+# Entry Manager

 A simple Python application that allows users to create, view, and delete encrypted entries using a GUI built with `Tkinter`.
-The entries are stored securely in an encrypted SQL file, ensuring that only the app can access and manipulate the data.
+The entries are stored in an encrypted SQL file, ensuring that only the app can access and manipulate the data.
+Without an app, SQL file cannot(probably) be read by a human

 ## Features
-- **Add New Entries**: Easily add new text entries with a timestamp.
+- **Add New Entries**: Easily add new entries that also contain a date of addition.
-- **View Entries**: View all the encrypted entries in a readable format with timestamps.
+- **View Entries**: View all the encrypted entries in a readable format.
-- **Delete Entries**: Select and delete entries from the database through an intuitive interface.
+- **Delete Entries**: Select and delete entries from the database.
-- **Encrypted Storage**: Entries are securely stored in an encrypted SQL file, making the data unreadable without the app.
+- **Encrypted Storage**: Entries are stored in an encrypted SQL file, which make data unreadable(maybe).

 ## Getting Started